aws-samples/access-internal-alb-through-aws-global-accelerator/README.md

    --capabilities CAPABILITY_NAMED_IAM \
    --region us-west-2
 ```
+### How to Access Your Application
+Once stack creation is completed, it will output the AWS Global Accelerator DNS Name under "Outputs" tab of your stack.

 ###  Clean up
 After completing your demo, delete AWS CloudFormation Stack using AWS Console or AWS CLI: